aspectofthejuice/Build-001/README.md

 (helps to use File name extensions in the view part of file manager)

-Download all the code and make sure that all the extensions are correct
+1️⃣Download all the code and make sure that all the extensions are correct

-Make a folder named anything you want
+2️⃣Make a folder named anything you want

-Put the Bat file the ps1 file and the Condition file in
+3️⃣Put the Bat file the ps1 file and the Condition file in

-Go into the bat file and right under "set working folder" you will see a directory replace the directory with the folder directory so cd "C:\user\ExampleUser\Desktop\folder"   will be    cd "C:\user\you\Desktop\folder name"
+4️⃣ Go into the bat file and right under "set working folder" you will see a directory replace the directory with the folder directory so cd "C:\user\ExampleUser\Desktop\folder"   will be    cd "C:\user\you\Desktop\folder name"

-Change the Condition contents to the users in the format (Users, Acsess level) ex, (james, user)
+5️⃣Change the Condition contents to the users in the format (Users, Acsess level) ex, (james, user)

-Lastly run the bat file as a administrator
+6️⃣Lastly run the bat file as a administrator